 By Erica Trestyn

-The truth is, that at the age of 18, I left High School morbidly obese feeling ashamed and frightened that no one would love me because of how I looked.
-My “weight issue” has been with me for as long as I can remember.
-At an early age, I developed a love/hate relationship with the scale and determined my self-worth by the number that it reflected back to me.
+At 18, I had obesity.
+I felt ashamed, and also frightened that no one would love me because of how I looked.
+Even before then, I’d developed a love/hate relationship with the scale and determined my self-worth by the number that it reflected back to me.

 I never felt good enough and lived a fearful life.